Article by Bob Estrin

 You can see the same type of pattern.

-2. The customers own shipper.
+2. The customer has his own shipper that they use.
 I could not find this shipping company listed anywhere.

 4. The time between my initial email response and the actual order was only a few hours.
 In all of my past large orders, the customers took much more time to order and then asks me to send them a detailed listing of the order with prices so that they can write up a purchase order.
 The customer would then send me a more formal purchase order on the companies letterhead for my records.